Our Services

 Helpful Resources

-There are several factors to consider: seeing colors, shapes, or moving patterns in the dark is often a normal low-light brain response near sleep, but it can also stem from migraine aura, sleep deprivation, medication or substance effects, or, less commonly, eye or neurological conditions; see below to understand more.
-Seek urgent care for persistent or sudden flashes, one-eye changes, a curtain over vision, vision loss, severe headache, confusion, or other neurological symptoms, and review practical next steps like sleep habits and medication checks in the complete details below.
+Seeing colors, shapes, or moving patterns in the dark is often a normal brain response in low light near sleep.
+However, it can also result from migraine aura, sleep deprivation, medication or substance effects, or, less commonly, eye or neurological conditions.

 If you're experiencing hallucinations seeing colors and shapes on the wall in the dark, you're not alone.
 This is a surprisingly common human experience.
 In many cases, it's harmless and linked to how your brain processes visual information in low light.
 However, in some situations, it can signal an underlying medical issue.